-There is widespread opinion as to the CO_2 reduction potential for HCCI in the literature.
-Based on confidential manufacturer information, EPA and NHTSA believe that a gasoline HCCI / GDI dual-mode engine might achieve 10-12% reduction in CO_2 , compared to a comparable SI engine.
+There is widespread optimism as to the CO2 reduction potential for HCCI in the literature.
+Based on confidential manufacturer information, EPA and NHTSA believe that a gasoline HCCI / GDI dual-mode engine might achieve 10 to 12 percent reduction in CO2, compared to a comparable SI engine.
 Despite its promise, application of HCCI in light duty vehicles is not yet ready for the market.
 It is not anticipated to be seen in volume for at least the next 5-10 years, which is concurrent with many manufacturers' public estimates.
 NHTSA also noted in its MY 2011 CAFE final rule that the technology will not be available within the time frame considered based on a review of confidential product plan information.